California Supply Chain Transparency Policy

 Church & Dwight's products have been a standard of quality and environmental responsibility since 1846.
 We are a global consumer products group.
 Church & Dwight Co., Inc., is the parent company of a number of companies spread across the globe, including Church & Dwight UK Ltd. Together with Church & Dwight Co., Inc., these companies make up the Church & Dwight group or "Church & Dwight".
 More information about the company, its structure and its operations are available here.

 We are committed to conducting our global operations in a responsible manner and expect the same commitment from our suppliers.
-Combatting modern slavery and human trafficking in our business and our supply chain is therefore important.
+Combatting modern slavery and human trafficking in our business and our supply chain is, therefore, important.
 The California Transparency in Supply Chains Act of 2010 and the UK's Modern Slavery Act of 2015 require manufacturers and retailers doing business in California and/or the UK to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains.
 Church & Dwight's efforts include the following:

 - Our Guiding Principles.
-All of our suppliers are expected to abide by the Church & Dwight Co., Inc. Global Operations Guiding Principles ("Guiding Principles") which set out minimum standards for working conditions that are safe and afford workers respect and dignity.
+As part of our Responsible Sourcing Program, all of our suppliers are expected to abide by the Church & Dwight Co., Inc. Global Operations Guiding Principles ("Guiding Principles") which set out minimum standards for working conditions that are safe and afford workers respect and dignity.
 The Guiding Principles were developed based on the principles of internationally recognized human rights and labor conditions and reflect our commitment to sustainable operations.
 They are substantially aligned with the United Nations Declaration on Human Rights, the International Labor Organization's 1998 Declaration on Fundamental Principles and Rights at Work and the Labor Principles of the United Nations Global Compact.
 They are also substantially aligned with the Ethical Trading Initiative Base Code.
 The Employment Standards within the Guiding Principles provide that "employees must be employed of their own free will," suppliers are not permitted to utilize "forced labor in any form," may not utilize corporal punishment as a form of discipline, and must pay employees wages required by law.
 The Guiding Principles also prohibit vendors from engaging in or supporting "trafficking of individuals" and require vendors to have "appropriate systems in place to ensure compliance with slavery and human trafficking laws."

 - Our Supplier Contracts.
 Our supplier contracts require suppliers to conduct their operations in accordance with all applicable laws and the Guiding Principles.
 In addition, consistent with the Guiding Principles, our supplier contracts include a forced labor warranty which requires suppliers to warrant that they do not employ "prison labor, indentured labor, bonded labor or use corporal or other forms of mental and physical coercion as a form of discipline" and that they "will not conduct business with vendors employingâ€¦prison labor, indentured labor, bonded labor or who use corporal punishment or other forms of mental and physical coercion as a form of discipline."